 Running the same settings as my projector connected to my PC wasn’t ideal, as the enlarged viewing size made it quite difficult to read any text.
 Placing the unit closer to the wall (or screen) provides a lot more focus and you’re able to set the screen size to something a lot more acceptable to allow for less pixelation.

 The Epson EF-100 does support zoom between wide-angle and TV size to make adjusting the screen size much easier.
-At the same time you can also adjust the XXXX if the projection angles aren’t perpendicular.
+At the same time, you can also adjust the XXXX if the projection angles aren’t perpendicular.

 There are two big differences between the Epson EF-100 and the Epson EB-U04.
 The first of these is noticeable.
 That’s the brightness.
 On the former, the brightness is listed at 2,000 lumens with the latter at 3,000 lumens.
 Interestingly, the brightness on the Epson EF-100 feels higher, whether it be standard or eco mode.
 This could be down to the age of the bulb, but surprising nonetheless.

 Staying on the discussion about the bulb, the Epson EF-100 has a light source that is said to last up to 20,000 hours.
 Both units feature Epson’s 3LCD (Liquid Crystal Display) laser technology.
-Although, that said, the Epson EF-100 is some 3-4 years newer, so the technology would most likely have advanced during this time.
+That said, the Epson EF-100 is some 3-4 years newer, so the technology would most likely have advanced during this time.

 In any event, that 20,000 hours projected lifespan of the bulb is double that of the Epson EB-U04.
 Given that my previous bulb lasted close on three years before needing to be replaced, this would push the Epson EF-100 bulb to a massive 5 to 6-year period.
 That’s impressive.